sudara/recipes/hash-browns.md

 1. DRY potato shreds.
 If the potato is too wet, they'll be gummy and mushy and the outside won't get crisp.

 2. Enough oil.
 A good amount of oil is the difference between well cooked hashbrowns and hashbrowns that are both burnt AND undercooked.
 When it doubt, put in more.
+This is not a healthy dish; don't make it unhealthy *and* undelicious by skimping on the oil.

 3. The right amount of heat.
 Too low will result in mashed-potato-y interior.
 Too high and the insides won't be fully cooked.

 ### Ingredients

 * 2 large Russet Potatoes (baked potato sized) or 3-5 smaller.
 No guarantee on other potato types!
 * 3 tablespoons oil with high smoke point.
 This means canola, rapeseed, veggie oil.
-NOT olive oil.
 * (Optional) 1/2 diced onion

 ### Prep